Vertical Tutoring: a Positive Solution for a Post-Pandemic Global Community - My Story

 St Paul’s was undergoing some important structural and transformative changes and I knew we had to start thinking laterally, especially as our school prided itself on creative and innovative thinking.

 In 2015 I began communicating with Peter Barnard, a retired school principal and author from the United Kingdom.
 As we communicated and shared ideas and experiences, Peter helped me appreciate that no matter what new and potentially exciting programs the school introduced, there was one key area that was being ignored: the school did not have the best and most effective conditions for learning and the support of students and their families.
 It was the linear or horizontal system in use causing the challenges not the students or the teachers.

-It takes considerable guided reflection to look at one’s school with an open mind and consider the same-age organisational assumptions we take for granted.
-How could it possibly be that the disruption involved in reorganising the composition of tutor groups could make such a difference and solve so many of the problems that had challenged us?
+It takes considerable guided reflection to look at one’s school with an open mind and consider the same-age organizational assumptions we take for granted.
+How could it possibly be that the disruption involved in reorganizing the composition of tutor groups could make such a difference and solve so many of the problems that had challenged us?
 Fortunately, Peter Barnard had successfully introduced Vertical Tutoring (VT) at his own schools, and helped countless others do the same, running training programs and workshops in schools around the world.
-He has also conducted necessary background research (www.verticaltutoring.org) and is regarded as the global expert in multi-age organisation (VT).
+He has also conducted necessary background research (www.verticaltutoring.org) and is regarded as the global expert in multi-age organization (VT).